krlove/collections/README.md

 Checks if the sequence contains given entry

-**indexOf($entry): ?int**
+**indexOf($entry): int**

 Returns an index of entry, if it exists in the sequence.
-If the sequence contains multiple entries `$entry`, then the index of the first one will be returned
+If the sequence contains multiple entries `$entry`, then the index of the first one will be returned.
+Throws `OutOfBoundsException` if the entry is not present in the sequence

 **insert(int $index, $entry): void**